• Escape Into Art

 Fields of pigment gather into expansive chromatic atmospheres, while close viewing reveals a complex stratification of tones.

-Rema Ghuloum is a Los Angeles-based painter of Lebanese, Jordanian and Kuwaiti heritage.
+Rema Ghuloum is a Los Angeles-based painter of Lebanese-Jordanian-Kuwaiti heritage.
 Working within abstraction, Rema approaches painting as an investigation into emotional states and perceptual experience, shaped by a diasporic perspective that moves across multiple cultural and geographical frameworks.
 Alongside her studio practice, she is a Reiki practitioner, and this engagement with energy and the body informs the conceptual grounding of her work.
 Her paintings register a range of human conditions, from grief and rupture to a heightened awareness of beauty, as sensation, atmosphere and elemental forces converge.

 • Rema Ghuloum, Sunshine, 2022 - 2024